What does Handicap Mean in Golf? (Explained for Beginners)

 How does a handicap in golf work?

-In stroke play, the golfer with the lowest adjusted score after the round wins the match.
-To calculate the correct score when playing handicap strokes, the golfer takes their net score and subtracts their handicap from that number.
+To calculate the correct score when playing handicap strokes, the golfer takes their net score and subtracts their golf handicap from that number.

 For example, if a 10-handicap posts a score of 82 at a par 72 golf course, then their adjusted score is 72.

-Therefore, the 10-handicapper will get one stroke on the holes with the 1, 2, 3, 4, and 5 handicaps on the scorecard.
+Therefore, the 10-handicapper will get one stroke on the holes with the 1, 2, 3, 4, and 5 golf handicaps on the scorecard.